damdaepark/pymatcc/README.md

 # pymatcc
-Python Materials Classification by Conductivity (pymatcc) is a classification framework that can rapidly assess the conductivity of crystals based on their structures given in .cif files.
-The software currently supports the assessment of materials containing Na (sodium).
+Python Materials Classification by Conductivity (pymatcc) is a classification framework designed to rapidly assess the conductivity of crystals based on their structures.
+The software currently supports the assessment of materials containing Na (sodium) given in .cif files.

 ## Requirements